iconix/iconix.github.io/_posts/2018-06-15-scholar-week2.md

 For example, I only happened to notice that the language model dataloader has implemented _randomized-length backpropagation through time_ (BPTT) - which, great for my model performance, but hard for learning about exactly what makes my model tick.

 ## Part IV.
 This week's struggles/learnings

+Here are some of the difficulties and a-ha moments I had during the week.

 ### Tensor dimensions